devopsgroup-io/catapult/README.md

 # Service Justification #

 Catapult uses many factors to make the best decision when it comes to choosing **Services**, the following are taken into account - popularity, cost, API support, and user experience.
 The following is an outline of what we think the common questions may be when you see Catapult using a particular **Service**.
-Have you're own perspective?
+Have your own perspective?
 [Let us know](https://github.com/devopsgroup-io/catapult-release-management/issues/new).

 * **monitor.us**
     * [08-10-2015] monitor.us does not have the greatest user interface, branding, or technology.
 However, it does something that no other application monitoring services do - it offers free http/https monitoring and an API that allows Catapult to add these monitors for you.